ltadeut/ucd-hsk-anki-deck/README.md

 ## How do I get the Anki deck?

-Head to the [releases page](https://github.com/ltadeut/ucd-hsk-anki-deck/releases) and look for the latest version.
+Head to the [releases page](https://github.com/ltadeut/ucd-hsk-anki-deck/releases/latest) to get the latest version.

 You'll want to download the file ending in `.apkg`.
 That's the Anki package containing the deck.